-Mother of 4, father of 3 among the Las Vegas shooting victims
+Las Vegas massacre: Portraits of the 58 victims

+Interested in Las Vegas Shooting?Add Las Vegas Shooting as an interest to stay up to date on the latest Las Vegas Shooting news, video, and analysis from ABC News.

+Fifty-eight people were murdered and hundreds of others were injured in what became the deadliest shooting in modern U.S. history.

-Among the 58 killed in a mass shooting in Las Vegas Sunday night was a special education teacher, a kindergarten teacher and a nurse from Tennessee who saved his wife's life.
+Among the 58 killed was a special education teacher, a kindergarten teacher and a nurse from Tennessee who saved his wife's life.

-Here is what we know about the victims ABC News has identified:
+Here is what we know about the 58 victims of the massacre:

 Laura Shipp